open-anthro-projects/nekomata-ui/README.md

 ### Nekomata-ui tries to be that by:

-* Exporting CSS custom properties from our components which can be used to alter how they work on the screen.
+* Exporting CSS custom properties (variables) from our components which can be used to alter how they work on the screen.

 ***
 ### Installation